MARKTMM/School_Management_System/README.md

 ## Class Diagram
 ![Class Diagram](link-to-your-class-diagram-image)

-## Dependencies
-- Java SE Development Kit (JDK)
-- Any additional libraries or frameworks used in the project

 ## Usage
-- Provide instructions on how to run or use the School Management System.
+- Instructions on how to run or use the School Management System.
+  Still under deveopment.
+Instructions will be out soon.

 ## Contributors
-- List contributors or credits for the project.

-## License
-- Specify the license under which the School Management System is distributed.
+- Mark Mwangi
+- Kaleb Baraka